markolalovic/latent2likert/README.md

 post_B <- get_responses(n = 20, mu = c(0, 0, 0)) # <-- decrease for skill 3
 ```

-The grouped bar chart below displays the responses to Likert-scale
+Below is the grouped bar chart of the generated responses:
-questions before and after taking the course:
 <details>
 <summary>
 <b><a style="cursor: pointer;">Click here to expand </a></b>